Birds That Eat Nyjer Thistle Seed

 They are all-year residents in the area effectively circumscribed by the Great Plains, the Great Lakes, the Gulf of Mexico, and the Atlantic Ocean.
 The range is expanding northwards, possibly due to the increased availability of winter food at bird feeders.

 Black-capped Chickadee has a black cap and neckline with white sides to the face.
 Its undersides are white with rusty brown on the flanks.
 Its back is gray and the tail is normally slate-gray.

-Females and males look the same, with female being slightly small.
+Females and males look the same, with females being slightly small.

 8.)
 Chipping Sparrow